Christmas Family Appeal

-The Appeal has grown and grown, as has the need to help.
+The Appeal has grown and grown, as has the need to help and it became a joint venture between The Salvation Army and the Society of St Vincent de Paul, supported by BBC Northern Ireland.
 The Club continued its involvement with Club members bringing in gifts on the first meeting in December and teams from the Club, with volunteers from the Salvation Army and St Vincent de Paul, would sort and wrap the donated presents.
-It was a very humbling experience to see the public's generosity with all the fabulous new toys, books and games and gift vouchers left in to collection centers.
+It was a very humbling experience to see the public's generosity with all the fabulous new toys, books and games and gift vouchers left in to collection centres.

-The Club continues to support this appeal through the donation of gifts (though in recent years we had a particular request that we provide vouchers as presents as this leaves a lot more flexibility in assembling the parcels), packing the parcels and whatever the Salvation Army or St Vincent de Paul request.
+The Club continues to support this appeal through the donation of, as now requested, vouchers which leave a lot more flexibility in assembling the parcels, also packing the parcels and whatever the Salvation Army or St Vincent de Paul requested.